IBSim/VirtualLab/docs/source/runsim/runfile.rst

   Run$METHOD = bool (optional)

 Indicates whether or not the method will be run.
-Default is True.
+Default is :code:`True`.
 Currently available options are:

 *   Mesh - For geometry creation and meshing.
 *   Sim - For running simulations.